iammahendragit/Hacker_Rank_SQL_Solution/README.md

 ### Hacker_Rank_SQL_Solution
-The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank executed on MySQL.
+The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank executed on MySQL...

 | Number | Challenges | Solutions |
 |:------:|------------|:---------:|